kbumsik/Arduino_Core_STM32/variants/STM32MP157_DK/README.md

 ## Virtual Serial

 With Virtual Serial, you can easily implement inter-core communication between the Linux host and Arduino coprocessor.
 Virtual Serial uses OpenAMP rpmsg framework.
-This is available as `VirtIOSerial` object and you can use it as a standard Arduino Serial object.
+This is available as `SerialVirtIO` object and you can use it as a standard Arduino Serial object.

-Enable `VirtIOSerial` in Arduino IDE->Tools->Virtual serial support.
-You can optionally alias generic `Serial` object with `VirtIOSerial` as well.
+Enable `SerialVirtIO` in Arduino IDE->Tools->Virtual serial support.
+You can optionally alias generic `Serial` object with `SerialVirtIO` as well.

 When enabled, `/dev/ttyRPMSG0` is available to the Linux host.
 You can use it as a normal serial tty. `sh run_arduino_<sketch name>.sh` provides `monitor`, `minicom`, `send-msg`, `send-file` as a convenience.
 See above command descriptions.